solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 Make sure to keep the contents of the keypair file safe.
 Whoever owns the key will be able to control the token mint and be able to mint tokens, update metadata and potentially freeze token accounts.
-From now on all commands you run in the CLI will use this keypair by default.
+From now on, all commands you run in the CLI will use this keypair by default.
 You can see the current configuration by running:

 ```bash